cjmet/WeatherKitty/Project.md

 - [ ] Update Readme Image
 - [ ] Debug the 3,600,000 cache issue and it not? caching on the first try?
   - [ ] Maps are not always getting the cache set correctly?
+- [ ] MicroSleep monitor loop for scrolling jitter
+- [ ] Database TEsting and Stats
+  - [ ] Change database back to primary
+- [ ] Add popups to matrix
+- [ ] Local Radar Loop
 - [ ] Reorganize the modules logically so that WeatherKitty.mjs is the only required one.
 - [ ] Hardware Dev Machine
-- [ ] Cors, SSL, CorsProxy, Decompression on Mobile.
-  - [ ] probably need to do the same thing to ghcnd-states.txt
 - [ ] work Styles.css calculated sizes into WeatherKitty.css.
 - [ ] font, color, padding, less words, detail icon to pull eye, spacing
   - [ ] needs to be applied to media queries